 Dementia is a general term which refers to the loss of mental abilities, primarily memory and cognition.
-There are multiple types of dementias with Alzheimer’s disease being the most common type, accounting for about 70 percent of all dementia cases.
-Below we take a closer look at the other types of dementias and the symptoms which differentiate them.
+There are multiple types of dementia with Alzheimer’s disease being the most common type.
+Alzheimer's disease accounts for about 70 percent of all dementia cases.
+Below we take a closer look at the other types of dementia and the symptoms which differentiate them.
 It’s important to understand which type of dementia an individual is affected by because they are treated in different ways.

 Diseases are listed in order of how often they occur, starting with the most common.

 Responsible for 70% of all dementia.

 Alzheimer’s disease is the most common form of dementia.
 Alzheimer’s disease is a result of excess protein fragments- plaques and tangles- building up in the brain.
 These build ups slowly damage neurons and the brain’s ability to function.
 Alzheimer’s disease is a slowly progressive brain disease that begins years prior to the appearance of symptoms.

 Symptoms of Alzheimer’s disease include difficulty recalling past and recent events, confusion, depression, apathy, and difficulty communicating.